Jet Lag: The Game: Additional content

 The Jet Lag crew produces additional series-related content exclusively available to Nebula subscribers.
 Two companion videos titled The Layover were released after seasons 3 and 4; these transitioned into an audio podcast, which started concurrently with season 5 of the series.
 These serve primarily to discuss game design and production details from a behind-the-scenes perspective.
-Videos containing outtakes have been released on Nebula since season 8.
+Videos containing outtakes have been released on Nebula since season 8, as well as, since season 16, full challenge attempts and extended cuts of select moments from the show.

 Following season 12, the company produced a set of materials for viewers to play the game themselves.
-Jet Lag: The Game's Hide and Seek, including a deck of the game's cards, dice, rules, and a notepad, became available for purchase in November 2024; a metric version became available for purchase in April 2025.
-Its rules are largely the same as those used in Season 12 of the show, with some modifications allowing for play in different sizes of geographical area, ranging from small cities to international.
+Jet Lag: The Game Hide and Seek, including a deck of the game's cards, dice, rules, and a notepad, became available for purchase in November 2024.
+A metric version became available for purchase in April 2025, and an expansion pack became available for purchase in November 2025.
+Its rules are largely the same as those used in seasons 12 and 16 of the show, with some modifications allowing for play in different sizes of geographical area, ranging from small cities to international.

-In September 2025, the three principal players and Matt Krol of Extra History released a promotional video for Magic: the Gathering, playing a version of the collectible card game across New York City.
+In September 2025, the three principal players and Matt Krol of Extra History released a promotional video for Magic: The Gathering, playing a version of the collectible card game across New York City.

 Reception

 In September 2023, the show surpassed one million hours streamed on Nebula.
-As of September 2025, the channel has over 920,000 subscribers and 105 million views on YouTube, with many individual episodes exceeding a million views.
+As of February 2026, the channel has reached over 1 million subscribers and over 133 million views on YouTube, with many individual episodes exceeding a million views.

 Bradley Brownell of the website Kotaku called Jet Lag "one of his favorite shows on the internet."
 On July 28, 2025, Jet Lag was the subject of an episode of the public radio program The World.
 Jet Lag was also mentioned on the February 2, 2024, episode of the NPR podcast Pop Culture Happy Hour, as the show that made host Stephen Thompson happy that week.